-How to Stop an Escape Artist from Making a Getaway
+How to Stop Your Escape-Artist Dog From Making a Getaway

 Your pet wants you to read our newsletter.
 (Then give them a treat.)